(Word count: 751)

 With support for labels, it is now possible to categorize or tag each request.
 Labels are created by an administrator and apply across all inspections.
 Each label has a name, a description, and a color.
 You can have as many labels as you want; for example, to indicate request priority, category, or potential findings.
 Currently, Ready Room allows you to see labels on requests and filter requests by labels.
 In the future, Ready Room will allow you to report across inspections based on labels (among other things), so plan accordingly.

-To create a label, an administrator selects the new "Labels" menu item from the "Admin" group in the upper left hand corner.
+To create a label, an administrator selects the new "Labels" menu item from the "Admin" group in the upper left corner.
 There they are presented with a screen like the following, although the color picker will differ by browser.

 In the label editor, administrators can create, edit, and delete labels. assigning each a unique name, color, and description.